TGDivy/DivyBramhecha/_pages/about.md

 permalink: /
 layout: "home"
 title: "Hi!"
+description: "I’m a senior at University of Edinburgh.
+I specialize in Natural Language Processing.
+I'm fluent in Python and work in an agile, user-centered space."
 excerpt: "I’m a senior at University of Edinburgh.
 I specialize in Natural Language Processing.
 I'm fluent in Python and work in an agile, user-centered space."
 author_profile: true
 header: